lingtalfi/Explorer/README.md

     - warp/, this is the default **warp zone** location.
 All the imports are placed here by default.
                 You can change the **warp zone** location by updating the explorer.php script (towards the top of the script)
     - explorer.php, the explorer script itself
+    - install.txt, the php script used by the one liner install